Houston Injury to a Child Lawyer

 Attorney for Allegations of Injury To A Child in Houston and Surrounding Areas

 Under Texas law, the offense of injury to a child, elderly, or disabled is a Felony that can be classified in several different ways (as a first degree, second degree, third degree, or a state jail felony) depending on the circumstances of the offense.
 A person commits the offense of Injury to a Child if, through act or omission of an act, he intentionally, knowingly, recklessly, or with criminal negligence causes a child serious bodily injury, serious mental deficiency, impairment, or injury, or bodily injury.
 A child in Texas is anyone under the age of 15.
 Injury to a child is unique not only because of the wide array of punishments but also because the offense can be charged due to the failure to perform certain duties.
 This is unlike most offenses which require a certain act in order for the offense to be charged.
 Charges and convictions can carry harsh consequences.
 It is important that you get in touch with a Houston Injury to a Child Lawyer as soon as possible so that you can protect your rights and start building a strong defense.
-Houston Criminal Defense Attorney Paul Darrow and his team understand that you are INNOCENT until proven guilty.
-Let us get to work for you.
+Houston Criminal Defense Attorney Paul Darrow and his staff understand that you are INNOCENT until proven guilty.
+Let us get to work for you!

 Degrees of Injury